 I’d hoped to tour the cathedral with Malcolm Miller, walk the entire labyrinth, and see the animated light show.
 Alas, I was thwarted on all three counts.
 (Why does the last train for Paris leave before the show starts?
 WHY?!)
 But I did enjoy catching unexpected glimpses of the cathedral at every turn as I strolled through the old city.

 Our next stop was the Mont St. Michel, which we visited with our friend Des.
-He’s already posted a wonderful “soundwalk” of the trip.
-I’ll follow suit with a post of my own — but for now I’ll say only that it was as mystical and magical as I’d always imagined.
+It was as mystical and magical as I’d always imagined.

 After dropping Des off in Paris, Esteban and I boomeranged back out to Rouen, in upper Normandy.
 Although much of Rouen was left in ruins after World War II, 227 houses in its medieval center survived and are registered as historical monuments.